vhcd/vhcd.github.io/_posts/2022-02-14-scenario-authoring.md

 # Solutions

 For each of our requirement category, we'll go over the solutions we implemented or envision.
-For each case (and for our overall project), our philosophy is to avoid complex solutions, and to try to reuse existing features.
+Our philosophy is always to avoid complex solutions, and to try to reuse existing features.

 ## Scripting design